tdilauro/web-patron/PLAN.md

 ## Migration Path

 ### For Existing Users
-- No action required
-- Existing cookies continue to work
+- Cookie migration: Clean break (users must re-login with new ID-based cookies)
-- Can opt into persistence on next login
+- Can opt into credential persistence on login
-- No data loss
+- Affiliation data is new (users start fresh)

 ### For Existing Deployments
-- Config file remains compatible
+- Config file remains compatible (existing `libraries` dictionary works)
-- Can add registry URL without breaking changes
+- Can add `registries` list without breaking changes
+- Static libraries continue to work as-is
-- Gradual rollout possible (feature flag)
+- Gradual rollout possible (feature flag for registry support)

 ---

-## Open Questions for Discussion

-1. **Registry Refresh Intervals:** What are the ideal defaults?
-   - `refresh_min_interval`: 60 seconds (1 min) - prevents excessive requests
-   - `refresh_max_interval`: 300 seconds (5 min) - auto-refresh interval
-   - These are now configurable per registry in the `registries` list

-2. **Multi-Registry Precedence:** When multiple sources provide a library with the same slug:
-   - **Implemented strategy**: Static > Registry[0] > Registry[1] > ...
-   - Static libraries always win over registry libraries
-   - Earlier registry wins over later registry
-   - Should we warn/log when conflicts occur (slug collision)?
-   - Should we track which source a library came from in metadata?

-3. **Affiliation Limit:** Should there be a max number of affiliated libraries per user?

-4. **Credential Expiration:** Should persistent credentials have a shorter expiration than 30 days?

-5. **Search Metadata:** Does the registry feed include enough metadata for good search (location, description)?

-6. **Offline Support:** Should we implement offline caching of library registry?

-7. **Analytics:** Should we track library search queries and affiliation additions?

-8. **URL Routing:** Should we support direct links like `/add-library?q=queens` for deep linking?

-9. **Slug Algorithm:** What metadata should be used for slug generation from catalog entry?
-   - Note: Slug is computed from individual catalog entry (registryFeed.catalogs[n]), not catalog-level metadata
-   - Option A: Use `catalogEntry.metadata.id` directly as slug (simplest, but less human-readable)
-   - Option B: Slugify `catalogEntry.metadata.title` (human-readable, but more collision risk)
-   - Option C: Hybrid (slugify title, append ID fragment if collision)
-   - Benefit: Provides flexibility to adjust library base URLs as needs change

-10. **Slug Collision Resolution:** How to handle when two libraries compute to the same slug?
-    - Note: Precedence prevents some collisions (static > earlier registry)
-    - For remaining collisions within same source:
-      - Append numeric suffix? (`queens-library-2`)
-      - Append ID fragment? (`queens-library-abc123`)
-      - Fail and use ID as fallback?
-    - Must handle collisions across static libraries AND all registries
-    - Collision detection happens during merge phase on server

-11. **Cookie Migration:** How to handle existing cookies with slug-based keys?
-    - Server-side automatic detection and migration on first API request?
-    - Run both old and new keys in parallel temporarily?
-    - Clean break (users re-login)?

-12. **Historical Slug Limit:** How many previous slugs to maintain per library on server?
-(Suggested: 5)

-13. **Slug Redirect Behavior:** When old slug accessed, should server:
-    - Silently resolve to correct library (no redirect)
-    - 301 redirect to new slug URL
-    - Show user notification banner?

-14. **Multi-Instance Deployment:** For scaled deployments with multiple Next.js instances:
-    - Keep separate in-memory caches (simpler, eventual consistency)?
-    - Use shared cache (Redis/Memcached) for consistency?
-    - What are the performance/complexity tradeoffs?

-15. **Server Cache Persistence:** Should server cache survive restarts?
-    - Persist to disk/database between restarts?
-    - Or acceptable to re-fetch from registries after restart?

-16. **Client-Safe Properties:** What minimal library properties should be exposed to client?
-    - Current: id, slug, title, authDocUrl, logoUrl
-    - Should we include: description, location, colors, etc.?
-    - Balance between client needs and server-side filtering
+## Implementation Decisions

+The following decisions have been made based on requirements and discussions:

+### Decided:
+1. **Registry Refresh Intervals**:
+   - Min: 60 seconds, Max: 300 seconds (defined in constants)
+   - Configurable per registry in config file

+2. **Multi-Registry Precedence**:
+   - Static > Registry[0] > Registry[1] > ... (earlier wins)
+   - Log collisions with library name and identifier
+   - Track source (static or registry URL) for each library

+3. **Affiliation Limit**: No limit (browser-side storage only)

+4. **Credential Expiration**: 30 days (defined in constant)

+5. **Search Metadata**: Initial focus on `metadata.title` only

+6. **Offline Support**: No registry caching, but cache library logos for affiliations

+7. **Analytics**: Not tracking at this time

+8. **URL Routing**: Yes, support deep linking with query parameter

+9. **Slug Algorithm**: Initially use `catalogEntry.metadata.id` (via hook for future flexibility)

+10. **Slug Collision Resolution**:
+    - Cannot happen in static libraries (dictionary keys)
+    - For registries: Log error and keep first occurrence

+11. **Cookie Migration**: Clean break (no automatic migration)

+12. **Historical Slug Limit**: 5 (defined in constant)

+13. **Slug Redirect Behavior**: Show notification banner, then redirect

+14. **Multi-Instance Deployment**: Keep separate in-memory caches

+15. **Server Cache Persistence**: No persistence, re-fetch on restart

+16. **Client-Safe Properties**: id, slug, title, authDocUrl, logoUrl

+## Remaining Open Questions

+None at this time.
+All major architectural decisions have been made.

 ---